aneesh0424/riscv-sequential-simulator/README.md

 A sequential, non-pipelined RISC-V processor (RV64I) was successfully designed, implemented in Verilog, and verified through simulation.
 All datapath modules were developed independently, tested with dedicated testbenches, and integrated into a complete working processor.
 The design correctly executes arithmetic, logical, memory, and branch instructions, as validated by both the basic test and the Fibonacci benchmark.

 ---

+> **Related Project:** [RISC-V Pipelined Simulator](https://github.com/poojith06/riscv-pipeline-simulator) — the 5-stage pipelined version of this processor with hazard detection and data forwarding.